jamesgrams/guystation/README.md

 * When streaming Nintendo 64 games, it is best to start streaming while playing the game if you change the aspect ratio.
 GuyStation takes into account the current aspect ratio when the stream is started and will stream with those dimensions.

 ### Dolphin (Gamecube/Wii)
 The version of Dolphin used changes the default screenshot key to Ctrl+S, and the quit key to Delete+F12.
+This version also labels all game controllers loaded with evdev as `Gamepad`.
+This allows you to use the same controller configuration for multiple gamepads.
 I have found the easiest way to connect Wiimotes is to do the following:
 * Change the Dolphin controller settings to use a real Wiimote
 * DO NOT connect/pair the wiimote to your system using Bluetooth Manager (this is mainly to avoid the script that tries to connect to paired devices, so it probably doesn't matter if you aren't using that script)
 * Every time you start a Wii game, press the red sync button on your Wiimote to connect.